All About North Dakota: A Place of Badlands, Snow Angels & Smiling Snakes

-Its wide open land is home to many animals, including: bison, bighorn sheep, moose, bobcats, skunks, bald eagles, and red-headed woodpeckers.
+The state’s wide-open land is home to many animals, including bison, bighorn sheep, moose, bobcats, skunks, bald eagles, and red-headed woodpeckers.
 Bizarre reptiles also live here like the softshell turtle, which has a skin-covered shell, and the smooth green snake, which looks like it’s smiling.

 - Archaeologists have found 10,000-year-old artifacts from hunters in North Dakota.